Megan Mericle is a PhD candidate in the department of English and the Center for Writing Studies at the University of Illinois at Urbana-Champaign.

-Her research focuses on the construction and contestation of professional and community expertise, particularly in participatory science practices such as citizen science and do-it-yourself (DIY) biology.
+Her research focuses on the construction and contestation of professional and community expertise, particularly in participatory science practices such as community science and do-it-yourself (DIY) biology.
 She explores how norms of citizenship shape access to and democratization of scientific practices.

 Feminist science studies, public communication of science, participatory science practices, multimodality, disciplinary identity